History and heritage united: Evzones receive warm reception in South Australia

 This ceremonial evening was a powerful moment of remembrance, gratitude, and solemnity.
 The Evzones’ presence in Adelaide stands as a testament to the indelible ties that bind Greece and Australia through shared history, values, and community.

 Other notable VIPs in attendance included the Hon.
 Terry Stephens MLC, President of the Legislative Council; the Hon.
-Steve Georganas MP, Member for Adelaide; Colonel Kyriakos Kyriakakos; Mr Harry Patsouris of the Foundation of Hellenic Studies; the Hon.
+Steve Georganas MP, Member for Adelaide; Consul-General of Greece in SA, Dr Alexandra Theodoropoulou and staff; Colonel Kyriakos Kyriakakos; the Hon.
 Cressida O’Hanlon MP; the Hon.
 Josh Teague MP; the Hon.
 Rod Sims MLC; the Hon.
 Connie Bonaros MLC; the Hon.
-Jing Lee MLC; the Hon Olivia Savvas MP; as well as the Mayors of the City of Adelaide and the City of West Torrens, Dr Jane Lomax-Smith and Mr Michael Coxon, respectively.
+Jing Lee MLC; the Hon Olivia Savvas MP; as well as the Mayors of the City of Adelaide and the City of West Torrens, Dr Jane Lomax-Smith and Mr Michael Coxon, and Harry Patsouris of the Foundation of Hellenic Studies

 *All photos copyright The Greek Herald / Peter Tantalos.